zplewis/lastmileoftheway/README.md

   - Redirect to the category page instead of 404 for guide links
 - True server side form validation
 - Complete summary page
+- All optional switch fields should be required! toggle to off sets the value to "No"
+- Can you require a field unless two fields have values. like in the case of a song?
+  - If you include the opening hymn, but do not select a song, , then custom song is required
+  - Or, you could have both song values (select, custom) required_unless!
 - Finish input validation for all required fields (input, select)
 - Finish adding input validation values to the database
+- Add ability to upload a file and send the summary via email on the same page

 - Definition for liturgy in glossary?
+- Should invocation minister be required?

 ## Jekyll